 - In the case of American roulette, the situation for a player is even worse.
 It features 37 numbers (add double zero), but the payoff from one number is still the same 35$ if you bet 1$.
 In other words, if you cover the entire field with the same-value chips, you are guaranteed to lose 1$ at European roulette and 2$ at American.

-Likewise, if you bet on red/black, odd/even, and other even chances at roulette, the payout is 1:1, but in case of zero, all bets like these will lose (except for some special rules in some casinos).
+Likewise, if you bet on red/black, odd/even, or 1-18/19-36 roulette, the payout is 1:1, but in the case of zero, all bets like these will lose (except for some special rules in some casinos).
 It also guarantees an advantage to the casino.

 This in no way can be considered cheating.